spacexfy/spacexfy/README.md

 # 🔐 Security

-### How does SPACEXFY protect personal information?
+### How does SPACEXFY.ai protect personal information?

-SPACEXFY uses encryption and security protocols to protect personal information, with data stored on secure servers with restricted access. :contentReference[oaicite:8]{index=8}
+SPACEXFY.ai uses encryption and security protocols to protect personal information, with data stored on secure servers with restricted access. :contentReference[oaicite:8]{index=8}

 ### Security & Privacy Measures